Trick or Treat?

 We've highlighted some very easy ways to cut the vampire energy being ghosted away.
 With winter approaching, we are helping our customers to save energy and reduce their energy bills with some simple energy busting tips.
 It’s time to blitz the energy bill," said Doug Stewart, CEO, GEUK.

-According to the Energy Saving Trust, up to £80 a year is wasted in the average home by leaving household appliances, such as TVs, on standby.
+According to the Energy Saving Trust, the average household wastes £65 a year by leaving household appliances, such as TVs, on standby.
 That's a lot of wasted electricity, especially when you consider that making just a few small changes could make all the difference.

 An increasing number and variety of consumer devices incorporate standby features.
 Often a device is in standby mode when the consumer thinks it is completely powered-down.
 Placing the power switch in the OFF position does not guarantee that a device consumes no power.
 The only way to be sure a device is not drawing power is to unplug it from the wall.